Top Ten Tips Disclaimer

 thinking that a timely response is unnecessary just because the claimant has told you that he is no longer interested in filing for UI benefits.
 Claimants say things like that and then change their minds and file for benefits anyway.
 It could also happen another way: the claimant gets another job, loses it, and then reopens the earlier initial claim.
 If you have not filed a timely written protest, you are not a party of interest to the claim and cannot protest chargebacks to your account that might later result from future job losses by that claimant.

 failing to promptly check the records once a claim notice comes in.
 Some employers file late protests and claim that they did not recognize the name of the claimant.
 That is not a valid excuse; people get married or otherwise change their names for various reasons.
 The social security number is always on the claim form.
 Any company can search its records and find that information.
-A company that is truly mystified by a name or social security number should first make sure it files a timely written protest (at the very least: "We protest.
-More information will follow later."), then promptly call the Workforce Solutions office or state TWC office for help and document the call and what was said by which TWC or Workforce Solutions office employee.
+A company that is truly mystified by a name or social security number should first make sure it files a timely written protest (at the very least: "We protest - no such employee in our records."), then promptly call the Workforce Solutions office or state TWC office for help and document the call and what was said by which TWC or Workforce Solutions office employee.

 assuming that TWC will overlook a late response if you explain that the company was relocating, was extremely busy at the time, or that the person responsible for handling the response mislaid or otherwise lost track of the document.
 In general, there is no "good cause" exception to the protest and appeal deadlines.
 The bottom line is that a company has to make it a top priority to file a timely protest or appeal.